 As a policy, I will NEVER share, send, or let anyone listen to your music during the mastering process.
 Until you've given me written permission, your music is top secret.
 As you can see from the tons and tons of from people who work with me, I take running my business very seriously because it's the way I put food on the table for my family.
 I'd never risk my reputation or my business by sharing someones music without their permission.

 Mastering Engineer Chris GrahamBefore I became a full time audio mastering engineer, I was an audio engineer, music producer and musician.
 Like other audio engineers, I occasionally was put in the uncomfortable position of having to master my own mixes due to an artist's budget problems.
 Mastering anything you've also mixed is a nightmare, but I quickly grew fascinated with the process and began acquiring specialized audio mastering equipment and software and working hard to hone my skills.

 I started mastering every unmastered album I could get my hands on, and after showing my producer friends the results I was achieving, I was soon being asked to master albums all the time.
 Eventually, more and more people began asking me to master their projects, and I grew to really look forward to the reactions I would get after sending them my work.
 I soon realized that I enjoyed mastering music for other people more than I had ever enjoyed producing, engineering or even playing my own music professionally.
 As the projects kept coming in, I decided in 2008 to devote all my efforts to providing music mastering services, and stopped accepting work as an mix engineer or producer.

+I had my mastering studio built, and the choice felt right in my heart.
+I couldn't be more pleased with where that decision has taken me.
+Few things give me more satisfaction than the feedback I receive from people about how excited they are that their recordings are finally "coming to life."
 I still occasionally find the time to get out on the road and play my own music, but I prefer to stay home with my wife & our three kids and master music for a living.
-Mastering music for a living has been a blast and I love meeting and working with the incredible people from all over the globe that come to me for their mastering services.
+Mastering is a blast and I love meeting and working with the incredible people from all over the globe that come to me for their mastering services.